 Recently, a seroprevalence study in a TBE endemic area in southern Norway a TBEV seroprevalence of 3.1% (45/1,453) was found in the general adult population in Søgne municipality.
-Among individuals not vaccinated against TBEV and/or yellow fever, the seroprevalence of IgG antibodies to TBEV was 1.4% (6/419).33 Furthermore, a recent blood donor study from TBE endemic areas in Vestfold and Telemark found a low seroprevalence of 0.4% (4/1,123).
-Out of the 1,123 analyzed samples, 21 had neutralizing antibodies to TBEV, of which 17 reported a previous TBE vaccination.34
+Among individuals not vaccinated against TBEV and/or yellow fever, the seroprevalence of IgG antibodies to TBEV was 1.4% (6/419).
+Furthermore, a recent blood donor study from TBE endemic areas in Vestfold and Telemark found a low seroprevalence of 0.4% (4/1,123).
+Out of the 1,123 analyzed samples, 21 had neutralizing antibodies to TBEV, of which 17 reported a previous TBE vaccination.

-Three seroprevalence studies in humans from presumed nonendemic areas have been published.
-Larsen et al. detected TBE immunoglobulin G (IgG) antibodies among 0.65% of blood donors in Viken County (former Østfold) in southeastern Norway.9 The second study in 1,213 blood donors was performed in Vestland County (former Sogn and Fjordane), located in western Norway.
+Three seroprevalence studies in humans from presumed non-endemic areas have been published.
+Larsen et al. detected TBE immunoglobulin G (IgG) antibodies among 0.65% of blood donors in Viken County (former Østfold) in southeastern Norway.
+The second study in 1,213 blood donors was performed in Vestland County (former Sogn and Fjordane), located in western Norway.
 TBE IgG antibodies (ELISA) were detected in five (0.4%) of these samples.
-However, four of these were reported to be vaccinated against flaviviruses and one was negative by neutralization test.35 In 1979, Traavik detected a 19.6% seroprevalence from Vestland County.
-However, these results were not confirmed with a neutralization test and thus, may be explained by crossreactions to LIV, vaccine-related flaviviruses, or nonspecific binding in the test.36 seroprevalence studies in humans and animals indicate that TBEV might be widespread in the country, and not limited to the southern region.
-This is highly relevant information for public health considerations and risk evaluation.
-Further studies on tick distribution and prevalence of TBEV in ticks, humans and animals in Norway are currently ongoing.
+However, four of these were reported to be vaccinated against flaviviruses and one was negative by neutralization test.
+In 1979, Traavik detected a 19.6% seroprevalence from Vestland County.
+However, these results were not confirmed with a neutralization test, and thus may be explained by cross-reactions to LIV, vaccine-related flaviviruses, or nonspecific binding in the test.